 Reviews will be appreciated!

-In case you are not interested in Princess Diaries stories only: I also wrote for Harry Potter and Sound of Music and I wrote crossovers for Sound of Music/Inglorious basterds and the Big Bang theory/the Walking dead.
+In case you are not interested in Princess Diaries stories only: I also wrote for (among others) Harry Potter and I wrote crossovers for for example the Big Bang theory.

 1. Losing Joseph

 To everyone at the Castle the Head of Security is having afternoon tea with Her Majesty.
 They don't know that right now we are simply Joseph and Clarisse.
 She is leaning against me, comfortable in my arms.
 I rise and check if the door is locked.
 She raises her eyebrows at me, smiling.

 ´It goes automatically,´ I tell her, ´So I'd forgotten.
 And just in case...´